 Scotland has played host to some of the most thrilling golf competitions in history, from the very first Open Championship at Prestwick in 1860 to the 150th Open at St Andrews.

 Yes, the world's best golfers polish their best clubs and don their finest knitted vests to visit the Home of Golf.
 And, so can you!
 Don't miss a round of golf on some of Scotland's iconic championship courses, and follow in the footsteps of golfing legends.

 Royal Troon Golf Course © Ayrshire & Arran Tourism

 Founded in 1878, Royal Troon is considered one of the most challenging links courses in the world.
-Set within the beautiful Ayrshire coastline, an area dotted with incredible golf courses, in summer 2016 it proudly hosted the prestigious 145th Open.
+Set within the beautiful Ayrshire coastline, an area dotted with incredible golf courses, in summer 2024 it will proudly host the prestigious 152nd Open Championship.

 After watching or playing some golf, explore the seaside town of Troon, and walk along the blissful promenade with an ice cream and admire the boats at Troon Yacht Haven.
-Here, you can also enjoy a lovely sit-down dinner at Scott's Bar & Restaurant overlooking the marina and with views towards Arran and Ailsa Craig, or sample some tasty seafood delights at the MacCallum's Oyster Bar.
+Here, you can also enjoy a lovely sit-down dinner at Scott's Bar & Restaurant overlooking the marina and with views towards Arran and Ailsa Craig, or sample some tasty seafood delights by the sea.

 2. Castle Stuart

 Overlooking the Moray Firth, Castle Stuart has been a longtime favourite with golfers across the globe.
 In 2016, the game's finest players were here in action at the Scottish Open.